kodadot/unique/README.md

 }
 ```

-Each entity needs to have a `id: ID!` field.
-Exclamation mark (`!`) says that the field is required and without it the entity will not be indexed and the database will fail on null-pointer.
+Each entity needs to have an `id: ID!` field.
+An exclamation mark (`!`) says that the field is required, and without it, the entity will not be indexed, and the database will fail on null-pointer.

-You can also define relation ships between entities.
+You can also define relationships between entities.
 For example, if you want to index one-to-many relation, it can be defined like `nfts: [NFTEntity] @derivedFrom(field: "collection")`. `@derivedFrom(field: "collection")` indicates that collection can be queried backwards from `NFTEntity`.

 ```graphql
 type NFTEntity @entity {